-- Getting started.... provides entry level information on coaching for those individuals wishing to get involved in coaching marching.
-It is designed for first time coaches and covers basics introductory coaching concepts - It is not intended as a complete guide, but rather as a starting point from which a new coach can develop and progress through to Level 1, Level 2 and Advanced coaching education programmes. - By completing this course participants will have developed an understanding of - The role, skills and qualities of a coach - Ethics and values of coaching - Effective communication skills and strategies - Skill learning and teaching utilising the Policy & Operations Manual (Technical) - Simple and basic sport safety and injury management - Season and session planning - Sport specific requirements of Team Officials and Administration - Welfare of Team members
+- Getting startedcoaching marching provides entry level information on coaching for those individuals wishing to get involved in coaching marching.
+It is designed for first time coaches and covers basics introductory coaching concepts - It is not intended as a complete guide, but rather as a starting point from which a new coach can develop and progress through to Quick-start Quick-March, Level 1, Level 2 and Advanced coaching accreditation programmes. - By completing this course participants will have developed an understanding of - The role, skills and qualities of a coach - Ethics and values of coaching - Effective communication skills and strategies - Skill learning and teaching utilising the Policy & Operations Manual (Technical) - Simple and basic sport safety and injury management - Season and session planning - Sport specific requirements of Team Officials and Administration - Welfare of Team members

-INTRODUCTION TO COACHING MARCHING 'Getting started...'
+INTRODUCTION TO COACHING 'Getting started...coaching marching'